Weekday school groups

 Large groups of students that arrive all at once on buses require a lot of help to organize and create a positive experience.
 You can help students put their boots on inside, but watch for the students as they head out so that you are ready to go take a group.

 The lesson is not very long to get them stopping and turning, so keep the pace as quick as they can handle.
 At Pine Knob, instructors may be assigned before students go to rental so they go in smaller groups.
 Their instructors help them get prepared properly and quickly in rental.
 Instructors waiting with their group to go to rental tell them what they will do during the lesson, in rental, and where they will ski after the lesson.
-Warm up exercises can be done for stance, stopping, and turning.
+Warm up exercises can be done for the athletic stance, stopping, and turning.

 There will be someone assigned to the top of the first wonder carpet and the rope tow to help the students get off and start skiing.
 The instructor at the bottom provides feedback, helps them onto the lift, and makes sure they maintain the proper spacing.